10 free quality video resources for teachers

 1. BBC Bitesize

 Choose videos and lessons for different subjects in Primary or secondary education.
 The BBC has released handy and beautiful bitesize video materials, teachers can use in their classroom.
-All the free videos (and lessons!) are classified in levels and by topic.
+All the free educational videos (and lessons!) are classified in levels and by topic.
 This is quite a discovery!

 2. TED-Ed